tidyverse/haven/README.md

 * Can only read the data from the most common statistical packages (SAS, Stata and SPSS).

-* You always get a data frame, and labelled vectors are returned as new `labelled` class.
+* You always get a data frame, date times are converted to corresponding R classes and labelled vectors are returned as new `labelled` class.
 You can easily coerce to factors or replace labelled values with missings as appropriate.
 If you also use dplyr, you'll notice that large data frames are printed in a convenient way.

 * Uses underscores instead of dots ;)